How to treble your marketing results

 Finally, we have the ‘magic’.
 Having the right people in suitable roles following the correct procedures gives you a fighting chance at trebling your marketing results.
-But, if your team isn’t capable of discovering that elusive spark, you’re unlikely to achieve a tangible difference in marketing results let alone treble them.
-We believe it’s the quality of the idea that makes the biggest return on marketing investment because once a truly remarkable idea has been conceived and properly marketed, it will spread far and wide.
+But, if your team isn’t capable of discovering that elusive spark, you’re unlikely to achieve a tangible difference in marketing.
+We believe it’s the quality of the idea that makes the biggest return on marketing investment.
+Only once a truly remarkable idea has been conceived and properly marketed, can it spread far and wide.

 Think of it this way: if a football team possesses a strong goalkeeper, defence and midfield, they will be solid and hard to beat.
 To transform that side into an elite, title winning team, the spark in attack needs to be there.
 Your ability to channel the elusive magic is the equivalent to a free-scoring, big money signing striker.

-Here at OTB and our sister company Think!, we’re well versed in following a set of processes, but we know the importance of innovative thinking to create the biggest return on investment.
-There are many techniques intended to help you discover that all important spark, propelling a project from stationary start to an unstoppable force.
+Here at ThinkOTB, we’re well versed in following a set of processes.
+But, we know the importance of innovative thinking to create the biggest return on investment.
+There are many techniques to help you discover that all important spark, propelling a project from stationary start to an unstoppable force.
 Here are a few to consider:

-360 degrees: This technique is used to encourage a holistic view.
+This technique encourages a holistic view.
 It challenges you to look at as many aspects as possible.
 It’s a vital precursor to creative thinking and innovation that you know as much as possible about the subject you are exploring.

 Start by dividing a circle into eight segments and assigning each segment to one of the most important factors in relation to your chosen subject.
 Pick one segment at a time and discuss as a team – it will soon become clear which areas your team’s knowledge is strong on and which areas need further research.

-Random stimulus: This exercise aims to generate fresh, new ideas by linking random words with your innovation or objective.
-By taking a step back from rational thinking and the conventional limits you place on your thoughts, you’re able to open your mind to a whole new level of creativity.
+This exercise aims to generate fresh, new ideas by linking random words with your innovation or objective.
+It helps you to take a step back from rational thinking and the conventional limits you place on your thoughts.
+You’re able to open your mind to a whole new level of creativity.
 This activity forces you to think differently and creatively!

 Choose a topic and then ask your team to grab a random object.
 Then list three descriptive terms about each object.
 One person in the team should make a list of the words and then number them.
 Once a complete list has been made, get a random member of the team to choose a number and assign this to the object they chose.
 Invite your team to think of links between the random word and your topic and write them on the flip chart.

 Assemble your team in a circle.
 Get everyone to concisely write their best idea for a new product or campaign onto a sheet of paper and then pass it to the person next to them.
 They then read the idea and add another element to enhance it.
-The process is repeated until every person has contributed to every other person’s original thoughts and the best ideas are presented back to the group.
+The process is repeated until every person contributes to every other person’s original thoughts.
+The best ideas are presented back to the group.

 The most commonly used measure for marketing efficiency and productivity is the ratio of gross profit divided by total expenditure.
-Unfortunately, this ratio oversimplifies matters and neglects a multitude of factors that impact profitability, such as demographic changes, fluctuations in the economy and competitor performance.
+Unfortunately, this ratio oversimplifies matters and neglects a multitude of factors.
+A host of things can impact profitability, such as demographic changes, fluctuations in the economy and competitor performance.